lifengjin/db-pcfg/README.md

-#DB PCFG
+#Depth-Bounded PCFG Induction

 *UNDER CONSTRUCTION*

 ## Introduction
-This is the repo for the paper [Unsupervised Grammar Induction with Depth-bounded PCFG](https://arxiv.org/abs/1802.08545) that will appear in Transcations of Association for
+This is the repo for the paper [Unsupervised Grammar Induction with Depth-bounded PCFG](https://arxiv.org/abs/1802.08545) that appears in Transcations of Association for Computational Linguistics.
+A large part of the code is based on another system called [UHHMM](https://github.com/tmills/uhhmm) so some scripts may still have older names.
-Computational Linguistics.

 Dependencies include: